-All employees, officers, and directors should protect the Company's property (including confidential information in any tangible and intangible form) and ensure their efficient use.
+All employees, officers, and directors should protect the Company's tangible and intangible property, including confidential information in any tangible and intangible form, and ensure their efficient use.
 Such protection includes properly securing, labeling and (when appropriate) disposing of confidential material.

 You must ensure that the property of the Company is used efficiently and is protected from loss, damage or misuse.
-You are responsible for preserving the confidentiality of your passwords.
+This protection is also applicable to any devices, platforms or systems managed, maintained or used by the Company.
+As such, devices must meet the Company's security standards and you are responsible for preserving the confidentiality of your system user IDs and passwords.
+Further, you must also exercise caution when opening emails, downloading or opening attachments and even when receiving suspicious text messages.
+If you have any doubts or concerns, please contact your local IT representative.

 Theft, carelessness, and waste have a direct impact on the Company's profitability and are prohibited.
 Any suspected incident of fraud or theft, including theft of time, should be immediately reported for investigation.

-All Itafos assets should be used only for legitimate business purposes, though incidental personal use may be permitted.
+All Company assets should be used only for legitimate business purposes, though incidental personal use may be permitted.
+As with physical assets, if personal use of electronic resources is permitted, the personal use must be limited and must never be used to send, view or receive inappropriate materials or to conduct work for an outside business or for personal gain.

 Follow the Company's procurement procedures when acquiring goods or services and use Company assets only for legal and ethical purposes.
-Before disposing of Company assets, discuss your plans with a manager, get approval and follow applicable Company policies.
+Before disposing of Company assets, discuss your plans with a manager, obtain all internal approvals required, and follow all applicable Company policies.